dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-tools-to-github-apps.rst

 The ``name`` Field
 ~~~~~~~~~~~~~~~~~~

-If you have more than one tool in the same repository, the ``name`` field must be filled out for the tools to ensure that the tool paths are unique.
+If you have more than one tool in the same repository, the ``name`` field must be filled out for each individual tool's section in your .dockstore.yml file.
+This is to ensure that the tool paths are unique -- as mentioned in the table above, tool paths are based upon the GitHub repository, so tools without a name in the same repository would have the same path, which we want to avoid.
+(Strictly speaking, you can leave one of the tools' name fields blank if you would like, but make sure that all other tools in your repository have a name.)

 If you registered your tool using the Web UI, you may have filled out the ``Tool Name`` field shown in the picture below.